8base/old-documentation/8base-console/platform-tools/data-builder.md

 # Data Builder

+The 8base Data Builder is a data modeling UI for defining database tables, field types, and relationships between tables.
+For each table defined, the 8base GraphQL engine creates GraphQL schema object types and the corresponding query, mutation, and subscription fields with resolvers automatically.

+This means that all Create, Read, Update, and Delete (CRUD) actions, as well as real-time connections (websockets) are immediately available to use via the workspace's unique API endpoint.

-A cornerstone feature of 8base is the *Data Builder*.
-It's found in the management console's `Data` screen and allows for simple to complex relational data models to be defined using a UI.
+Data Builder is found in the management console's `Data` view.

-The *Data Builder* lets you define a project's data model; tables, fields and relationships between tables.
 It is packed with cool features.
 For example, `File` field type allows you to seamlessly attach files to records and `Smart` fields make it simple to implement complex validations for addresses or phone number.

 ![8Base Data Builder](../../.gitbook/assets/data-builder-new-table.gif)